 “Yes,” he spoke softly.
 “Why would anyone search for someone who never made it out of the Valley.”

 “Aye, lad,” responded Graybard.
 “So, it’s true?
-You were a Mayweather before becoming an Evermore.”
+You were a Mayweather long before becoming an Evermore.”

 Josah turned to Graybard.
 He parted his lips to speak, but words never came.
 “No need, my friend,” he said, as he laid a hand on his shoulder.
 “Your secret is now mine.”